matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

   * Only focused on verifying the test object
     * Also involves validation
   * Can be fully automated
-    * It is an intellectual process and it requires:
+    * It is an intellectual process & it requires:
       * Specialised knowledge
       * Use of analytical skill
       * Application of critical thinking
-  * Proves that the software is correct and has no faults
+  * Proves that the software is correct & has no faults

 ## Typical Test Objectives